ExgnosisClasses/JavaWeek1/Labs/Lab 4-1 Arrays/Lab 4-1 Arrays.md

 }
 ```

-## Part Two: Copying Arrays
+## Part 2: Copying Arrays

 To deep copy an array, we have to create a new array and then copy each element from the old array to the new one.
 - We also use the `length` property of the array to find out how long to make the new array
-- Delete your previous arrays and create a new `first` arra like this
+- Delete your previous arrays and create a new `first` array like this

 ```java
 int [] first = {11,12,13,14,15};